 Our best advice depends on where you're starting from.

 - Are you a member of a First Nations or Métis community or organization in Saskatchewan, interested in conducting research?
 Do you want to find researchers who are interested in working collaboratively with your community?
-If so, please get in contact with us by email.
+If so, please get in contact with us by email (email@example.com).
+You can also become a member of our Network and we'll keep you up to date on upcoming funding opportunities, webinars, and more.
 You may also want to review some of the resources below on Indigenous health research.

 - Are you a researcher writing a grant proposal and want to be inclusive of Indigenous knowledge, perspectives, and values in your research?

 If you’ aren’t sure where to start, we suggest you do some reading to learn more about the history of First Nations, Métis and Inuit people in Canada, contemporary issues in health and wellness, and principles on conducting health research in partnership with our communities.

 Here are some resources to get you started